koenrane/KR-new-site/content/Essays/Many arguments for AI x-risk are wrong.md

 date_published: 3/4/2024
 tags: []
 ---
+> [!note] Author's note

-_The following is a lightly edited version of a memo I wrote for a retreat.
+> The following is a lightly edited version of a memo I wrote for a retreat.
 It was inspired by a draft of [Counting arguments provide no evidence for AI doom](https://www.lesswrong.com/posts/YsFZF3K9tuzbfrLxo/counting-arguments-provide-no-evidence-for-ai-doom).
-I think that my post covers important points not made by the published version of that post._

-_I'm also thankful for the dozens of interesting conversations and comments at the retreat._
+I think that my post covers important points not made by the published version of that post.
+I'm also thankful for the dozens of interesting conversations and comments at the retreat.

 I think that the AI alignment field is partially founded on fundamentally confused ideas.
 I’m worried about this because, right now, a range of lobbyists and concerned activists and researchers are in Washington making policy asks.
 Some of these policy proposals seem to be based on erroneous or unsound arguments.[^1]
 [^1]: To echo [the concerns of a few representatives in the U.S. Congress](https://science.house.gov/2023/12/science-committee-leaders-stress-importance-of-diligence-in-nist-ai-safety-research-funding): "The current state of the AI safety research field creates challenges for NIST as it navigates its leadership role on the issue.
 Findings within the community are often self-referential and lack the quality that comes from revision in response to critiques by subject matter experts."